jaxke/alarmpi/README.md

 * Uses ffplay for alarm sound file playback

 ## Pi
-In series: GPIO port 2 -> 10k ohm resistor -> button switch -> earth
+In series: GPIO port 2 -> 10k ohm resistor -> button switch -> 3.3 V
 Press button for ~1 second and the alarm will dismiss

 ## TODO